Vishnupad Temple: Architecture

+This is believed that the temple was built with the footprints of Vishnu in the centre.
+In Hinduism, this footprint marks the act of Vishnu subduing Gayasur by placing his foot on his chest.
+Inside the Vishnupad Mandir, the 40 cm long footprint of Vishnu is imprinted in solid rock and surrounded by a silver plated basin.
+The height of this temple is 30 meters and it a has 8 rows of beautifully carved pillars which support the pavilion.
+The temple is built of large gray granite blocks jointed with iron clamps.
+The octagonal shrine faces east.
+Its pyramidal tower rises up a 100 feet.
+The tower has sloping sides with alternately indented and plain sections.
+The sections are set at an angle to create a series of peaks joined at the top.
+Within the temple stands the immortal banyan tree Akshayavat where the final rituals for the dead takes place.

 History and location

 The construction date of temple is unknown and it is believed that Rama along with Sita had visited this place.
 The present day structure was rebuilt by Devi Ahilya Bai Holkar, the ruler of Indore, in 1787, on the banks of the Falgu river.
 Ahilyabai Holkar had crafted the temple, sent her officers to inspect and find the best stone for the temple in whole region, and they finally found munger black stone as the best choice in Jaynagar.
 Since there was no proper road and the mountains were very far from Gaya, the officers found another mountain where they can carve and easily bring the stone to Gaya the place was near Bathani (a small village in Gaya district).
 The officers brought the craftsmen from Rajasthan.
 They started carving the temple in Patharkatti (a village and also a tourist place in Bihar).
 The final temple was assembled in Gaya near Vishnupad temple site.
 After the completing the construction of temple many craftsmen returned to their native places, but some of them settled-down in Pattharkatti village itself.
 Bihar government has marked this place as one of the prominent tourist spots of Bihar.
 The 1000 stone steps leading to the top of the Brahmajuni hill on southwest of the Vishnupad mandir gives the view of Gaya city and the Vishnupad temple, which is a tourist spot.
 There are also many small temples near this temple.